mvanevery/JSautomation_framework/manual/installation.md

   will install the Selenium IDE plugin, to be used only in Firefox

 - Download and Install the [Selenium Standalone Server](http://goo.gl/EUxR76) and [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/)

+- Install Gulp globally on your machine.
+This is needed to run the test.
+Open the terminal and enter the code below

+        npm install -g gulp

+- (Mac Only) Install the iOS-Webkit-Proxy via command line.
+This allows Appium to speak directly to an iOS device.
+It needs to be running in order to test against devices.
+Open the terminal and enter the code below

+        brew install ios-webkit-debug-proxy

+- (Mac Only) Install iDeviceInstaller on your machine.
+Open the terminal and enter the code below

+        ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null
+     when that is finished enter this

+        brew install ideviceinstaller

+## Installing Archon

+From within WebStorm or equivalent Javascript IDE, you need to pull the project down from its Git repository.
+You must have access to the project for this to work, so make sure you have access to the Archon-Framework before attempting to pull the project down.

+Since I work in WebStorm I will use that as a base of reference for steps but the concepts should apply everywhere

+- Open your Javascript IDE, depending on what you use you may be prompted with the choice of how to create a new project.
+You want to checkout the project from Git.
+In WebStorm, you choose "Check out from Version Control" and choose Git
+- When prompted to input the Git repository info, you need to set the Git Repository URL and the directories you wish to use.
+    - if you have access to the Git repository in BitBucket, then you can get the repository URL from there it will look something like this

+          git@bitbucket.org:madmobile/archon-framework.git
+    - Set you directories to what ever you would like them to be and hit the clone button
+    - If prompted for a username and password use you BitBucket username and password
+- Once the project has been pulled down and it is on your machine, it needs a few minutes to complete indexing.
+After that, you want to open the terminal within the IDE and run the command below

+        npm install

+#### You have installed the Archon Framework on your machine.
+Head over to Configuration to get your IDE setup to run the project with no issue!